cph-cachet/research.package/README.md

 ## Naming

 We are following Apple's pattern when it comes to naming.
 There's a prefix ORK (Open Research Kit) before the names of classes, types etc. in ResearchKit, so our names are starting with the RP prefix which stands for Research Package.

+For UI widgets we are using the RPUI (Research Package UI) prefix.

 ## Getting Started